 1. Healthy fats.

 I encourage patients to incorporate an anti-inflammatory or Mediterranean diet—rich in anti-inflammatory omega-3s—into their lifestyle.
 A supplement, if approved by your medical provider, can also provide some extra-healthy fats.
-Omega-3 fatty acids decrease inflammation and pain associated with menstrual cycles and can be obtained by eating two to three servings of cold-water fish weekly like salmon, sardines, or herring as well as by enjoying walnuts, green leafy vegetables, chia seeds, and even eggs.
+Omega-3 fatty acids decrease inflammation and pain associated with menstrual cycles and can be obtained by eating:

 3. All the B vitamins.